devtut/generate/docs/python/list-comprehensions.md

 `filter(P, S)` is almost always written clearer as `[x for x in S if P(x)]`, and this has the huge advantage that the most common usages involve predicates that are comparisons, e.g. `x==42`, and defining a lambda for that just requires much more effort for the reader (plus the lambda is slower than the list comprehension).
 Even more so for `map(F, S)` which becomes `[F(x) for x in S]`.
 Of course, in many cases you'd be able to use generator expressions instead.

-The following lines of code are considered =**not pythonic**= and will raise errors in many python linters.
+The following lines of code are considered "**not pythonic**" and will raise errors in many python linters.

 ```
 filter(lambda x: x % 2 == 0, range(10)) # even numbers < 10